wesleyCampbell/Notes/Notes/Position, Displacement, and Average Velocity.md

 We use reference frames that are not stationary but are in motion relative to Earth.

-We use vectors to describe movement, as they have both direction and magnitude.
+We use [[Vectors|vectors]] to describe movement, as they have both direction and magnitude.

 **The Kinematic Equations**:
 - $v = v_0 + at$